mkm662169/mkm662169.github.io/index.md

 1. Get-Process: Outputs a list of the processes running along with their process IDs.
 Generally used in conjunction with "stop-process"

-2. New-Item "Path" -ItemType "File/Folder": A command used for the creation of files and directories.
+2. New-Item -Path "Path" -ItemType "File/Folder": A command used for the creation of files and directories.

 3. dir: Used to list the files and directories of the current working directory.